YatterOfficial/Yatter.Invigoration/README.md

   }
   else
   {
-    // Inform the user that an email will be sent to them when
+    // Inform the calling process that this was succesful }
-    // the account is created, requiring them to verify their
-    // email address before they can log in.
-  }
 }
 ```